A/N: We're done. :)

 "My touch…" I murmur, "it didn't…persuade you?"

 My mind swims in a veritable sea of incomprehension.
-Again, I bring my hand up and in front of me, open it wide, turn it from side to side, and now…now I note the scrapes on my palms from the shrubbery back at The Rock.
+Again, I bring my hand up and in front of me, open it wide, turn it from side to side.
+Now…now I note the scrapes on my palms from the shrubbery back at The Rock.
 They should've healed by now…disappeared.

 "What…?"
 I touch my face, which still feels strangely moist.
 Swallowing, I reach for the bottom hem of my pants and begin to pull one pantleg up over my ankle and knee.